ashishsinha2005/NLP_Models/1.9.1.Sentiment analysis with word embedding/README.md

 ## Action:

-- Implemented a sentiment analysis system using Word2Vec embeddings and trained multiple machine learning models, including Logistic Regression, SVM, Decision Tree, Random Forest, Gradient Boosting,XGD,LGBM and XGBoost.
+- Implemented a sentiment analysis system using Word2Vec embeddings and trained Transformer Models Like BERT,ROBERTa,DistilBERT,ALBERT,XLnet and also multiple machine learning models, including Logistic Regression, SVM, Decision Tree, Random Forest, Gradient Boosting,XGD,LGBM and XGBoost.
 - These models enabled accurate classification of customer feedback and improved question answering based on the extracted data.